Junior Governing Body (School Council)

 Good Deeds at Christmas:

-- Members of the Junior Governing Body had the chance to participate in the menu development program for Juniper (our caterers).
+- Members of the Junior Governing Body had the chance to participate in the menu development programme for Juniper (our caterers).

 - The development team asked our JGB members for their feedback on a number of potential dishes for the new menus.